Romanisation of Bengali: Bengali language movement

-During the Bengali language movement of the 1940s–50s, Romanization of Bengali was proposed along with other proposals regarding the determination of the state language of the then Pakistan, but like other proposals it also failed, by establishing Bengali as one of the state languages of Pakistan at that time, with its traditional letters.
+During the Bengali language movement of the 1940s and 1950s, a romanisation of Bengali was proposed along with other proposals regarding the determination of the state language of the then-Pakistan.
+However, like other proposals, it also failed – by establishing Bengali as one of the state languages of Pakistan at the time, with its traditional letters.
 After 1947, many other East Pakistani academics, including Muhammad Qudrat-i-Khuda and Nazirul Islam Mohammad Sufian, supported the idea of writing Bengali in Roman script.
 In 1948, Mohammad Ferdous Khan opposed it in his pamphlet "The language problem of today".

-Abul Fazl Muhammad Akhtar-ud-Din supported the Roman alphabet in his article entitled "Bangla Bornomalar Poribortton" (বাংলা বর্ণমালার পরিবর্ত্তন, Changes in the Bengali Alphabet) published in Daily Azad on 18 April 1949.
+Abul Fazl Muhammad Akhtar-ud-Din supported the Roman alphabet in his article "Bangla Bornomalar Poribortton", published in Daily Azad on 18 April 1949.

-At 1949, Language Committee of the East-Bengal Government conducted a survey among teachers, intellectuals, high civil servants, members of the Legislative Council, according to which, out of 301 respondents, 96 favored the introduction of the Arabic script, 18 the Roman script and 187 the retention of the Bengali script.
-Besides, many people did not give any answer.
+In 1949 the Language Committee of the East-Bengal Government conducted a survey among teachers, intellectuals, high civil servants, members of the Legislative Council, according to which, out of 301 respondents, 96 favoured the introduction of the Arabic script, 18 the Roman script, and 187 the retention of the Bengali script.

 After language movement

-In 1957, the East Pakistan Education Commission recommended the use of the revised Roman script in adult education.
+In 1957 the East Pakistan Education Commission recommended the use of the revised Roman script in adult education.

-Around 1957-58, there was a significant demand for the use of Roman letters again.
-At that time Muhammad Abdul Hai and Muhammad Enamul Haque opposed it.
+Around 1957 there was another demand for the use of Roman letters for Bengali.
+Muhammad Abdul Hai and Muhammad Enamul Haque opposed it.

 Transliteration and transcription

 Romanisation of a language written in a non-Roman script can be based on either transliteration (orthographically accurate and the original spelling can be recovered) or transcription (phonetically accurate, and the pronunciation can be reproduced).
 The distinction is important in Bengali, as its orthography was adopted from Sanskrit and ignores several millennia of sound change.
 All writing systems differ at least slightly from the way the language is pronounced, but this is more extreme for languages like Bengali.
-For example, the three letters শ, ষ, and স had distinct pronunciations in Sanskrit, but over several centuries, the standard pronunciation of Bengali (usually modelled on the Nadia dialect) has lost the phonetic distinctions, and all three are usually pronounced as IPA /[ʃɔ]/.
+For example, the three letters শ, ষ, and স had distinct pronunciations in Sanskrit, but over several centuries, the standard pronunciation of Bengali (usually modelled on the Nadia dialect) has lost the phonetic distinctions, and all three are usually pronounced as /[ʃɔ]/.
 The spelling distinction persists in orthography.

-In written texts, distinguishing between homophones, such as শাপ shap "curse" and সাপ shap "snake", is easy.
+In written texts, distinguishing between homophones (such as শাপ śāp /[ʃap]/ 'curse', and সাপ sāp /[ʃap]/ 'snake') is easy.
 Such a distinction could be particularly relevant in searching for the term in an encyclopaedia, for example.
-However, the fact that the words sound identical means that they would be transcribed identically, so some important distinctions of meaning cannot be rendered by transcription.
-Another issue with transcription systems is that cross-dialectal and cross-register differences are widespread, so the same word or lexeme may have many different transcriptions.
-Even simple words like মন "mind" may be pronounced "mon", "môn", or (in poetry) "mônô" (as in the Indian national anthem, "Jana Gana Mana").
+However, the fact that the words sound identical means that they could be transcribed identically, so some important distinctions of meaning cannot be rendered by transcription.
+Another issue with transcription systems is that cross-dialectal and cross-register differences are widespread, so the same word or lexeme may have many different transcriptions, e.g., the word মন man 'mind' may be pronounced /[ˈmon]/, /[ˈmɔn]/, or /[ˈmɔnoˑ]/ in poetry (as in the Indian national anthem "Jana Gana Mana").